Lattychem007/Data-Learning-Driven-Prediction-of-Drugs-Dissolution-in-Supercritical-CO2-A-Random-Forest-Approach/README.md

 Molecular Weight of Drug (mw_drug):

 **Moleular Weight**
-Range: 96 to 853.91 g/mol, with a mean of 323.28 g/mol.
+- Range: 96 to 853.91 g/mol, with a mean of 323.28 g/mol.
+- Trend:
-Trend: A broad range of molecular weights highlights the inclusion of a wide variety of drugs, with the median (289.38 g/mol) skewed slightly toward smaller molecules.
+A broad range of molecular weights highlights the inclusion of a wide variety of drugs, with the median (289.38 g/mol) skewed slightly toward smaller molecules.
 Melting Point of Drug (mp_drug):
 **Melting Point**
-Range: 115 K to 608.15 K, with a mean of 406.09 K.
+-Range: 115 K to 608.15 K, with a mean of 406.09 K.
+- Trend:
-Trend: Moderate variability (standard deviation: 105.28 K) suggests a mix of low and high-melting-point drugs, with many clustered around the median (431.15 K).
+Moderate variability (standard deviation: 105.28 K) suggests a mix of low and high-melting-point drugs, with many clustered around the median (431.15 K).
 Density of SCCO2 (rho_scco2):

 **Density**
-Range: 3.46 kg/m³ to 992 kg/m³, with a mean of 743.58 kg/m³.
+- Range: 3.46 kg/m³ to 992 kg/m³, with a mean of 743.58 kg/m³.
+-Trend:
-Trend: The density spans a large range, reflecting the impact of pressure and temperature on CO2 density.
+The density spans a large range, reflecting the impact of pressure and temperature on CO2 density.
 Most values are concentrated above 690 kg/m³, indicative of typical SCCO2 densities.
 Solubility in mg/L (sol):
 **Sol**
-Range: 0 to 43.8 mg/L, with a mean of 2.07 mg/L.
+- Range: 0 to 43.8 mg/L, with a mean of 2.07 mg/L.
+- Trend:
-Trend: Highly skewed distribution, as the 75th percentile (1.31 mg/L) is far below the maximum (43.8 mg/L).
+Highly skewed distribution, as the 75th percentile (1.31 mg/L) is far below the maximum (43.8 mg/L).
 This suggests a few drugs exhibit exceptionally high solubility, while most remain at low solubility levels.
 Solubility in Mole Fraction (sol_mol_frac):

 **Mole fraction solubility**

-Range: 0 to 0.021, with a mean of 0.000371.
+= Range: 0 to 0.021, with a mean of 0.000371.
+- Trend:
-Trend: Mole fraction solubility is extremely low across the dataset.
+Mole fraction solubility is extremely low across the dataset.
 The highly skewed data distribution (median: 0.000054) suggests that only a few instances reach higher solubility.

 ======================================================================================